 A study of the interaction of transportation modes to provide efficient transport of passengers and cargo.
 Emphasis on managerial definition and solution of problems involved at transition/transfer terminals where compatibly scheduled traffic movement is critical.

-Prerequisite: ENRD 401 or equivalent Pre/Corequisite: LMGT 1319 Lecture Hrs. = 3, Lab Hrs. = 0
+Pre/Corequisite: LMGT 1319